deepak0405/GSoC2018_documentation/README.md

 - Minor fixes in generating merged attributes, like handling pwg-raster-document-sheet-back.
 ***
 ### Acknowledgement
 I am thankful to my mentors Till  for his guidance throughout the project.
-I have learnt a lot during the project and interacting was a great learning experience for me.
+I have learnt a lot during the project and interacting with him was a great learning experience for me.
 I gained a lot of knowledge about system printing, working in linux and writing good readable code.
 ***

 ### Useful Links